What You Need to Know About Lecanemab and Donanemab

 - Seizures

+In rare cases, ARIA can be life-threatening.
 Safety monitoring for ARIA will require frequent MRI scans.
-(For further details, please see here for the package insert).
+For further details, please see here for the lecanemab package insert and here for the donanemab package insert.

-Infusion-related reactions can occur about 20% of people treated with lecanemab and most occurred with the first treatment.
+Infusion-related reactions can also occur in about 20% of people treated with lecanemab, and most occurred with the first treatment.
+They occurred in almost 10% of patients treated with donanemab and typically occurred during the infusion or within 30 minutes after the infusion.
 These symptoms can include:

 - Fever and flu-like symptoms (chills, generalized aches, feeling shaky, joint pain)